nikitavoloboev/alfred-awesome-lists/CONTRIBUTING.md

-# Contributing to Alfred Learn Anything
+# Contributing to Alfred Awesome Lists

 Thank you for taking the time to contribute! ♥️